vyorkin-personal/synchronisable/README.md

 some remote source and store it locally.
 Thing that provides an access to an external system or resource is called [gateway](http://martinfowler.com/eaaCatalog/gateway.html).
-You can take a look at the base [gateway]((https://github.com/vyorkin/synchronisable/blob/master/lib/synchronisable/gateway.rb) class to get a clue what does in mean it terms of this gem (btw fetching data from a remote source is not a purpose of this gem).
+You can take a look at the base [gateway](https://github.com/vyorkin/synchronisable/blob/master/lib/synchronisable/gateway.rb) class to get a clue what does it mean in terms of this gem (btw fetching data from a remote source is not a purpose of this gem).

-The main idea is that gateway implementation should have only 2 methods:
+The main idea is that gateway implementation class has only 2 methods:

 * `fetch(params = {})` – returns an array of hashes, each hash contains
    an attributes that should be (somehow) mapped over your target model.
-* `find(params)` – returns a single hash with remote attributes (so `params` here is to only represent a composite identity).
+* `find(params)` – returns a single hash with remote attributes.
+  `params` here is only to have a choice between representing a single or a composite identity.

+### The process

 Basically the task is to create local records if they don't exist and update their attributes otherwise.

+(to be continued)

 ### Models and synchronizers